Coherent dynamics of flavor mode entangled neutrinos: Introduction

 In the context of neutrino oscillations, the principle of mode entanglement provides a framework for relating flavor oscillations to the bipartite or tripartite entanglement of single particle states.
 If such mode entanglement is demonstrated experimentally by spatially separating the modes \cite{Blasone:2007vw}, it could open new avenues for performing various quantum information tasks, thereby providing an alternative path to advancing quantum technologies.
 Neutrinos, interacting primarily through weak interactions, enable unique applications over vast distances and dense media due to negligible dissipation or scattering effects.
 For instance, it has been demonstrated that the teleportation fidelity of mode-entangled oscillating neutrino systems consistently exceeds the classical threshold, highlighting their potential for quantum teleportation \cite{Alok:2014gya}.
 Utilizing the weak interaction nature of neutrinos, such teleportation could be achieved across extensive barriers, such as mountains or even the entire Earth.

 In this context, it is crucial to characterize neutrino flavor oscillations by examining various facets of quantum correlations in three (or two)-qubit as well as qutrit systems.
-Numerous studies have already examined quantum correlations in neutrino oscillations within the framework of two- and three-qubit along with qutrit systems, see for e.g., \cite{Blasone:2007vw,Blasone:2007wp,Blasone:2008sh,Alok:2014gya,Banerjee:2015mha,Dixit:2018kev,Yadav:2022grk,Molewski:2021ogs,Balantekin:2024pwc,Jha:2022yik,Blasone:2014cub,Blasone:2014jea,Ming:2020nyc,Alok:2024jsd,KumarJha:2020pke,Li:2021fft,Li:2022mus,Li:2022zic,Blasone:2021cau,Bittencourt:2023asd,Balantekin:2023qvm,Konwar:2024nrd,Abdolalizadeh:2024sxp}.
-These studies have investigated various aspects of quantum correlations, including non-locality quantified in terms of Bell, Mermin and Svetlichny inequalities along with the non-local advantage of quantum coherence \cite{Banerjee:2015mha,Yadav:2022grk}, entanglement quantified in terms of von Neumann and Shannon entropies and also nonlinear witness of genuine multipartite entanglement along with other measures such as concurrence, entanglement of formation and negativity \cite{Blasone:2007vw,Alok:2014gya,Banerjee:2015mha}, discord in terms of geometric discord \cite{Alok:2014gya}, and dissension \cite{Banerjee:2015mha}.
+Numerous studies have already examined quantum correlations in neutrino oscillations within the framework of two- and three-qubit along with qutrit systems, see for e.g., \cite{Blasone:2007vw,Blasone:2007wp,Alok:2014gya,Banerjee:2015mha,Dixit:2018kev,Yadav:2022grk,Molewski:2021ogs,Balantekin:2024pwc,Jha:2022yik,Blasone:2014cub,Blasone:2014jea,Ming:2020nyc,Alok:2024jsd,KumarJha:2020pke,Blasone:2021cau,Li:2021fft,Li:2022mus,Li:2022zic,Blasone:2022ete,Bittencourt:2022tcl,Bittencourt:2023asd,Balantekin:2023qvm,Konwar:2024nrd,Abdolalizadeh:2024sxp}.
+These studies have investigated various aspects of quantum correlations, including non-locality quantified in terms of Bell, Mermin and Svetlichny inequalities along with the non-local advantage of quantum coherence \cite{Banerjee:2015mha,Yadav:2022grk}, entanglement quantified in terms of von Neumann and Shannon entropies and also nonlinear witness of genuine multipartite entanglement along with other measures such as concurrence, entanglement of formation and negativity \cite{Blasone:2007vw,Alok:2014gya,Banerjee:2015mha}, discord in terms of geometric discord \cite{Alok:2014gya}, dissension \cite{Banerjee:2015mha} and using Complete Complementarity Relations in Ref. \cite{Bittencourt:2023asd}.

 Quantum coherence is the defining feature that sets quantum states apart from classical states.
 It represents the core attribute of quantum mechanics, rooted in the universal principle of superposition, which is inherently nonclassical.
 In the fields of quantum information and quantum multipartite systems, quantum coherence is crucial for quantifying the inherent quantumness in the system.
 It can be rigorously defined within the framework of quantum resource theory and plays a vital role in numerous quantum information and estimation protocols.
 Additionally, it is primarily accountable for the superiority of quantum tasks over their classical counterparts.
 Beyond being a crucial element in quantum information processing, quantum coherence is also pivotal in emerging fields such as quantum metrology \cite{Giovannetti:2004cas}, nanoscale thermodynamics \cite{Lostaglio:2015ohe,Narasimhachar:2015cwg}, and quantum biology \cite{Lambert:2012mrj}.